Note

-In this tutorial, you learn how to deploy an Orleans shopping cart app to Azure App Service.
-The tutorial walks you through a sample application that supports the following features:
+In this tutorial, learn how to deploy an Orleans shopping cart app to Azure App Service.
+This guide walks through a sample application supporting the following features:

-Shopping cart: A simple shopping cart application that uses Orleans for its cross-platform framework support, and its scalable distributed applications capabilities.
+Shopping cart: A simple shopping cart application using Orleans for its cross-platform framework support and scalable distributed application capabilities.

 - Inventory management: Edit and/or create product inventory.

-- Shop inventory: Explore purchasable products and add them to your cart.
+- Shop inventory: Explore purchasable products and add them to the cart.

-- Cart: View a summary of all the items in your cart, and manage these items; either removing or changing the quantity of each item.
+- Cart: View a summary of all items in the cart and manage these items by removing or changing the quantity of each item.

-With an understanding of the app and its features, you will then learn how to deploy the app to Azure App Service using GitHub Actions, the .NET and Azure CLIs, and Azure Bicep.
-Additionally, you'll learn how to configure the virtual network for the app within Azure.
+With an understanding of the app and its features, learn how to deploy the app to Azure App Service using GitHub Actions, the .NET and Azure CLIs, and Azure Bicep.
+Additionally, learn how to configure the virtual network for the app within Azure.

 In this tutorial, you learn how to: